kkinglis/kkinglis.github.io/profile.md

 ## Other experiences その他

-* President/Secretary of University of Liverpool Japan Society 2016-2017
+* President of University of Liverpool Japan Society 2016-2018